acstartup/unitnode.com/README.md

 UnitNode is a property management software that aims to automate tasks for real estate property managers.
 By automating entire workflows (e.g. automatically: importing water bills, notifying tenants in their preferred langauge), UnitNode saves property managers several hours a day, making property management an efficient up-to-date process.

+## 💡 Vision

+UnitNode aims to transform property management by leveraging AIs, APIs, and a simplified system to make property management software actually save hours rather than extend and allow universal accessibility through multilingual software and communication.
+"Property Management on Autopilot."

 ## 🎯 Core Features (MVP)

 - **Automated Utility Importation**: Forwards and parses utility emails extracting necessary information into PM database